 Let’s be clear: trying to “recession-proof” your investments isn’t a good idea.
 Sure, you could pull out of the stock market completely and avoid losing money when it crashes, but since there’s no way to predict when that will happen, you could end up missing out on big gains instead.
 And even if you pick exactly the right moment to get out of the market, you won’t be sure when is the best time to get back in.

-For instance, if you’re right on the verge of retiring, you’ll probably want to keep a good chunk of your portfolio in cash and bonds so you’re guaranteed to have money to fund your retirement when you need it.
-If you’re younger, you can afford to keep most of your investments in stocks, since even if the market crashes, it will have plenty of time to recover before you retire.
+For instance, if you’re right on the verge of retiring, you’ll probably want to keep a good chunk of your investment portfolio in cash and bonds so you’re guaranteed to have money to fund your retirement when you need it.
+If you’re younger, you can afford to keep most of your retirement savings in stocks, since even if the market crashes, it will have plenty of time to recover before you retire.
 If you’re not sure what balance of stocks and other investments is right for you, talk to a financial planner.

 Planning for a recession is just like planning for a natural disaster.
 You can’t stop a hurricane or earthquake from striking, but you can outfit your home properly to prevent damage and stock it with the supplies you’ll need to get through the crisis.
 Likewise, you can’t prevent a recession, but you can make your financial life as secure as possible against its ill effects.